olesya-d/olesya-d/README.md

 # Hi there 👋, I'm Olesya Drozhzhina

-I’m a **Data Analyst with a strong background in applied mathematics** and prior professional experience as a **Business Analyst** in the banking and telecommunications sectors.
-Recently completed **Generation UK & Ireland Data Analytics Bootcamp** (Sep–Dec 2025) where I gained hands-on experience with **SQL, Python (Pandas, NumPy, Matplotlib), Excel, and Power BI**, applying these tools across multiple individual and group projects focused on real business problems.
-Confident in cleaning, analysing, and visualising data to support business decisions and turn real business questions into practical insights.
-Strong communication skills, with experience explaining analytical results to both technical and non-technical audiences.
+I’m a **Data Analyst with a background in applied mathematics** and prior professional experience as a **Business Analyst** in the banking and telecommunications sectors.

+I recently completed the **Generation UK & Ireland Data Analytics Bootcamp** (Sep–Dec 2025), gaining hands-on experience with **SQL, Python (Pandas, NumPy, Matplotlib), Excel, and Power BI** across multiple individual and group projects focused on real business problems.

+I’m confident in **cleaning, analysing, and visualising data** to support business decisions and turn real business questions into practical insights, and I’m comfortable explaining analytical results to both technical and non-technical audiences.

+I am currently seeking **Junior / Entry-Level Data Analyst** roles in the UK.

   📫 Reach me: [Email](mailto:olesya77@gmail.com) | [LinkedIn](https://www.linkedin.com/in/olesya-drozhzhina-63617439a/)